Pingery/Pingery.github.io/_posts/2025-08-03-cancer-metastasis.md

-# General Cancer Metastasis Notes
+# Liquid Biopsy for Cancer Metastasis Detections

 ## What is cancer metastasis?
 - Cancer cells spread from the primary tumor site to form new tumors in distant organs or tissues.